WillJames476/Project-Basic/README.md

 # Prerequisites
 * g++ 11.2 and up to compile the source code
-* make to build the project
+* meson to build and compile the binaries
 * boost c++ library

 # Third party libraries used